mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 end
 ```

-The Newton-Raphson method or Newton's method is essentially based on the Taylor series expansion, neglecting the quadratic and high-order terms.
-The Newton-Raphson is an iterative method, where we iteratively compute the increments:
+The Newton-Raphson method, also known as Newton's method, is an iterative approach based on the Taylor series expansion, where higher-order terms are neglected.
+In each iteration, the increments of bus voltage angle and magnitude are computed as:
 ```math
   \mathbf{\Delta x^{(\nu)}} = -\mathbf{J(x^{(\nu)})}^{-1}\mathbf{ f(x^{(\nu)})},
 ```